 To continue on, press “Create Dataset”, at which point you will need to provide a name.
 This distinguishes this dataset from others you create on the site, so make it something descriptive.

 Now that you have a set of tweet IDs, you can hydrate the file using the DocNow Hydrator, a free, open-source piece of hydration software found on GitHub.
-On this page, scroll past all the source files to the bottom, where you can find prebuilt versions of the software.
+On this page, scroll past all the source files to the Install heading, where you can find a link to prebuilt releases of the software.
 Select the correct version for your machine and install.

 You will also need a Twitter account to get a Twitter API key, which essentially authorizes you to download tweet data from Twitter.
 Once you have an account, you can get the key under the Settings on the Hydrator.
 Doing so will send you to a link asking you to authorize the Hydrator; authorize the app to continue.